 This universal tax deduction was very popular because it was an “above-the-line” tax deduction, meaning that every taxpayer could claim it, regardless of whether they claimed the standard deduction or itemized tax deductions.
 Charitable donations declined after 2017 tax reform increased standard deduction amounts by almost 2X.
 Post tax reform, the IRS estimates that about 89% of all tax filers take the standard deduction, up from about 60% prior to tax reform.
 In 2018, the first year post tax-reform, 14.8 million returns claimed a charitable deduction, according to the IRS.
 This was down from 37.9 million the year prior, a 61% decline, which was predictably catastrophic for charitable donations.

-Given the popularity of the universal donation deduction, the fact that both political parties love providing tax breaks, and the charitable goodwill nature of this deduction, I would be surprised if it was not brought back from the dead at some point.
+Given the popularity of the universal donation deduction, the fact that both political parties love providing tax breaks, and the charitable goodwill nature of this deduction, it’s somewhat surprising that this tax credit wasn’t renewed for 2022, 2023, and 2024.
+It’s possible, but it seems very unlikely at this point.

 Should you make charitable donations regardless of the status of the charitable donation tax deduction, if you can afford it?
 Absolutely.
 Charitable organizations are critical for a functioning society and they need our donations every year, not just in years when there are tax benefits to be had.